-At Hawridge and Cholesbury CE School, all staff know they have a responsibility to share any concerns, no matter how small, about any adults working in school to the Headteacher.
-Staff are made aware of what a low-level concern might look like using the examples from the KCSIE page 10.
+At Hawridge and Cholesbury CE School, all staff know they have a responsibility to share any concerns, no matter how small, about any adults working in school with the Headteacher.
+Staff are made aware of what a low-level concern might look like using the examples from KCSIE.
 All reports will be dealt with effectively and recorded, enabling the school to identify any concerning behaviour and support any adults becoming the subject of false low-level concerns.